phnx-im/docs/src/spec.md

 # Specification (Draft)

 This section contains a draft of the MLS homeserver specification.
-It is currently a rough sketch, but the goal is for it to fulfill the [functional requirements](./functional_requirements.md) and be the target for analysis via the [threat model](./threat_model.md).
+It is currently in an early draft status, but the goal is for it to fulfill the [functional requirements](./functional_requirements.md) and be the target for analysis via the [threat model](./threat_model.md).

 The specification is split into subsections according to the modular structure of the homeserver.
 In particular, the specification covers the following modules.